-- Some more things to add in (not exhaustive): - Risk management: include research risks and project management risks and contingency plans for both (use the table provided) - Recruitment: centralised recruitment is best.
+Some more things to add (not exhaustive):

+- Risk management: include research risks and project management risks and mitigation/contingency plans for both (use the table provided). - Recruitment: centralised recruitment is best.
 Describe the application process, applicant requirements, decision making process.
 Use EURAXESS Jobs to advertise.
-Explain employment conditions (employment contracts mandatory) - Overall quality assurance external review/monitoring of the ITN by an independent panel/external advisory group - Internal communications strategy to keep the consortium and the ESRs in regular contact - Gender issues: Explain how the consortium is gender balanced and how you will ensure that a mix of female and male ESRs are recruited - IPR Management - Data Management Plan (if not opting out of the Open Data Pilot)
+Explain employment conditions (employment contracts mandatory). - Overall quality assurance external review/monitoring of the ITN by an independent panel/external advisory group. - Internal communications strategy to keep the consortium and the ESRs in regular contact. - Gender issues: Explain how the consortium is gender balanced and how you will ensure that a mix of female and male ESRs are recruited. - IPR Management.
+How have you decided to "allocate" IP in your consortium?
+Involve the TTO. - Data Management Plan (if not opting out of the Open Data Pilot).